vlkaiser/STM32F407_MCUDriverDevelopment/README.md

 Contains macros and definitions to use the GPIO - derived from the User Manual.

 ### 001_LED_Toggle.c
-Test Project to validate drivers by flashing the onboard LED.
+Test Project to validate drivers by flashing the onboard LED via Pullup/Pulldown Output Type Test Project to validate drivers by flashing the onboard LED via Open Drain Output Type and external Pullup Resistor

+### 002_LED_Btn.c
+Test Project to validate drivers by reading input pin button state, and toggling LED accordingly.